UPPMAX/UPPMAX-documentation/docs/software/python_bundles.md

 ### Matplotlib installed versions

-Thes are the Matplotlib installed versions and their dependencies.
+These are the Matplotlib installed versions and their dependencies.

 #### Matplotlib 3.9.2-gfbf-2024a